Need inspiration for your company name? 8 tips

 Choosing a tagline

-A tagline - unlike a slogan - does not have to be particularly creative, it just has to reflect what kind of business you are running so your customers know that they have come to the right place.
+A tagline - unlike a slogan - does not have to be particularly creative.
+It just has to reflect what kind of business you are running so your customers know that they have come to the right place.
 Examples: 'Nokia, connecting people'.
 Or ‘Be the first to get the latest news on NU.nl’’.

 Findable